osghaffar/osghaffar.github.io/CGSPosts/abduction.md

 ![experiment](/images/abduction.png "Experiment")

 Additionally, there are some experiments which also seem to indicate that abduction may be intuitive.
-The above image, an experiment found in Irvin Rock's _The Logic of Perception_ (1983), is an optical illusion that has some interesting implications.
+The above image, an experiment found in Irvin Rock's _The Logic of Perception_ (1983), is an optical illusion that has some interesting implications.[1]

 Take a look at the image on the left.
 There appears to be a transparent square overlayed over the larger, checkered square.
 However, the transparent square isn't actually there, overlayed on top.
 Instead, the inner corners of the larger square are colored differently, and our brain generates this second overlayed square because it is the "best" explanation of the data, given our background information, cognitive faculties, and some other factors.
 When the colors are shifted, as in the image on the right, the 'transparent square' seems to disappear.